kcho9906/SOFTENG206_a04/README.md

 ![alt text](/src/setupFiles/readmeImages/openInTerminal.png)

-Enter the following command in the terminal: ``java -jar VARpedia-jar``
+Enter the following command in the terminal: ``java -jar VARpedia.jar``

 Application should now be running as below: